-10. The auditors of ERB Hellas PLC are PricewaterhouseCoopers LLP of 7 More London Riverside, London SE1 2RT, England (members of the Institute of Chartered Accountants in England and Wales), Chartered Accountants and Registered Auditors, who have audited the financial statements of ERB Hellas PLC, without qualification, in accordance with IFRS for the financial year 31 December 2013 and without qualification but with an emphasis of matter, in accordance with IFRS, for the financial year ended 31 December 2014.
+10. The auditors of ERB Hellas PLC are PricewaterhouseCoopers LLP of 7 More London Riverside, London SE1 2RT, England (members of the Institute of Chartered Accountants in England and Wales), Chartered Accountants and Registered Auditors, who have audited the financial statements of ERB Hellas PLC, without qualification but with an emphasis of matter, in accordance with IFRS for each of the two financial years ended 31 December 2016 and 31 December 2015.

-The auditors of ERB Hellas (Cayman Islands) Limited are PricewaterhouseCoopers of 268 Kifissias Avenue, 152 32 Halandri, Greece (members of the Institute of Certified Auditors-Accountants in Greece), Chartered Accountants and Registered Auditors, who have audited the financial statements of ERB Hellas (Cayman Islands) Limited, without qualification but with an emphasis of matter, in accordance with IFRS for each of the two financial years ended 31 December 2014 and 31 December 2013.
+The auditors of ERB Hellas (Cayman Islands) Limited are PricewaterhouseCoopers S.A. of 268 Kifissias Avenue, 152 32 Halandri, Greece (members of the Institute of Certified Auditors-Accountants in Greece), Chartered Accountants and Registered Auditors, who have audited the financial statements of ERB Hellas (Cayman Islands) Limited, without qualification but with an emphasis of matter, in accordance with IFRS for each of the two financial years ended 31 December 2015 and 31 December 2014.

-The auditors of the Bank are PricewaterhouseCoopers of 268 Kifissias Avenue, 152 32 Halandri, Greece (members of the Institute of Certified Auditors-Accountants in Greece), Chartered Accountants and Registered Auditors, who have audited the Bank's financial statements, without qualification but with an emphasis of matter, in accordance with IFRS, for each of the two financial years ended 31 December 2015 and 31 December 2014.
+The auditors of the Bank are PricewaterhouseCoopers S.A. of 268 Kifissias Avenue, 152 32 Halandri, Greece (members of the Institute of Certified Auditors-Accountants in Greece), Chartered Accountants and Registered Auditors, who have audited the Bank's financial statements, without qualification but with an emphasis of matter, in accordance with IFRS, for each of the two financial years ended 31 December 2016 and 31 December 2015.